-The chair's theme for the 2019 Annual International Conference is Geographies of trouble / Geographies of hope.
-The theme has been selected by the chair of conference, Professor Hester Parr (University of Glasgow, UK), in conversation with the Society's Research Groups and with the Research and Higher Education Committee.
+The Chair's theme for the 2023 Annual International Conference is Climate changed geographies, selected by the Chair of conference, Professor Harriet Bulkeley (Durham University, UK), in conversation with the Society's Research Groups and with the Research and Higher Education Committee.

-The conference programme will include sessions and papers which engage directly with this theme, as well as others focusing on all areas of geography.
-For more information, please see our call for sessions, papers and posters.
+We welcome submissions for the conference programme which engage directly with this theme, as well as others focusing on all areas of geography.

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.

 We will not use your details for marketing purposes without your explicit consent.